AdobeDocs/commerce-learn.en/help/merchant/introduction/3-8-gift-cards.md

 ---
-title: Unit 3.8 - Introduction to Commerce for business users
+title: [!DNL Commerce] for business users - Gift cards
-description: Gift Cards in your Commerce store
+description: Learn how to include gift cards in your [!DNL Commerce] store.
 topic: Commerce
 kt: 5774
 doc-type: video